 03 blogs & journalism

 I'm an exhaustion, burnout and resilience coach.
-I combine science-based coaching models with ancient wisdom, especially Stoicism.
+I combine science-based coaching models with ancient wisdom, especially ACT, co-active coaching and Stoicism.
 My focus is on deepening your self-knowledge, helping you to practise radical acceptance and showing you how to develop your courage to act.

 Would you like to find out more?
 Get in touch for a free 20-minute exploration chat.